RasaHQ/rasa/docs/user-guide/how-to-deploy.rst

       .. copyable::

-         curl -s get-rasa-x.rasa.com | sudo bash
+         curl -s get-rasa-x.rasa.com | sudo bash a

-    - Custom: See `Customizing the Script <https://rasa.com/docs/rasa-x/installation-and-setup/one-line-deploy-script/#customizing-the-script>`_ in the `One-Line Deploy Script <https://rasa.com/docs/rasa-x/installation-and-setup/one-line-deploy-script/#customizing-the-script>`_ docs.
+    - Custom: See `Customizing the Script <https://rasa.com/docs/rasa-x/installation-and-setup/one-line-deploy-script/#customizing-the-script>`_ a in the `One-Line Deploy Script <https://rasa.com/docs/rasa-x/installation-and-setup/one-line-deploy-script/#customizing-the-script>`_ docs.

-Kubernetes/Openshift
+Kubernetes/Openshift a
 ~~~~~~~~~~~~~~~~~~~~

-For assistants that will receive a lot of user traffic, setting up a Kubernetes or Openshift deployment via
+For assistants that will receive a lot of user traffic, setting up a Kubernetes or Openshift deployment via a
 our helm charts is the best option.
 This provides a scalable architecture that is also straightforward to deploy.
 However, you can also customize the Helm charts if you have specific requirements.

     - Default: Read the `Deploying in Openshift or Kubernetes <https://rasa.com/docs/rasa-x/installation-and-setup/openshift-kubernetes/>`_ docs.
-    - Custom: Read the above, as well as the `Advanced Configuration <https://rasa.com/docs/rasa-x/installation-and-setup/openshift-kubernetes/#advanced-configuration>`_
+    - Custom: Read the above, as well as the `Advanced Configuration <https://rasa.com/docs/rasa-x/installation-and-setup/openshift-kubernetes/#advanced-configuration>`_ a
       documentation, and customize the `open source Helm charts <https://github.com/RasaHQ/rasa-x-helm>`_ to your needs.

 .. _rasa-only-deployment:

-Alternative Deployment Methods
+Alternative Deployment Methods a
 ------------------------------

-Docker Compose
+Docker Compose a
 ~~~~~~~~~~~~~~

 You can also run Rasa X in a Docker Compose setup, without the cluster environment.
-We have a quick install script for doing so, as well as manual instructions for any custom setups.
+We have a quick install script a for doing so, as well as manual instructions for any custom setups.

     - Default: Read the `Docker Compose Quick Install <https://rasa.com/docs/rasa-x/installation-and-setup/docker-compose-script/>`_ docs or watch the `Masterclass Video <https://www.youtube.com/watch?v=IUYdwy8HPVc>`_ on deploying Rasa X.
     - Custom: Read the docs `Docker Compose Manual Install <https://rasa.com/docs/rasa-x/installation-and-setup/docker-compose-manual/>`_ documentation for full customization options.

-Rasa Open Source Only Deployment
+Rasa Open Source Only Deployment a
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is also possible to deploy a Rasa assistant without Rasa X using Docker Compose.
-To do so, you can build your
+To do so, you can build your a
 Rasa Assistant locally or in Docker.
 Then you can deploy your model in Docker Compose.

 .. toctree::
    :titlesonly:
-   :maxdepth: 1
+   :maxdepth: 1 a

    Building a Rasa Assistant Locally <rasa-tutorial>
-   docker/building-in-docker
+   docker/building-in-docker a
-   docker/deploying-in-docker-compose
+   docker/deploying-in-docker-compose a

-Deploying Your Action Server
+Deploying Your Action Server a
 ----------------------------

 .. _building-an-action-server-image:

-Building an Action Server Image
+Building an Action Server Image a
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you build an image that includes your action code and store it in a container registry, you can run it as part of your deployment, without having to move code between servers.
+If you build an image that includes your action code and store it in a container registry, you can run it a as part of your deployment, without having to move code between servers.
-In addition, you can add any additional dependencies of systems or Python libraries that are part of your action code but not included in the base ``rasa/rasa-sdk`` image.
+In addition, you can add any additional dependencies of systems or Python libraries a that are part of your action code but not included in the base ``rasa/rasa-sdk`` image.

 To create your image: